akeneo/pim-docs/contributing/behat.rst

 Configure Behat
 ---------------

-Setup the test environment, begin by copy and update the app/config/parameters_test.yml to use the minimal dataset and a dedicated database :
+Setup the test environment, begin by copying and updating the app/config/parameters_test.yml to use the minimal dataset and a dedicated database:

 .. code-block:: yaml